Trump pick in Georgia governor race not drawing donor flock - NewsBreak

 Trump pick in Georgia governor race not drawing donor flock

-ATLANTA (AP) — During his two Senate campaigns, Republican David Perdue had little trouble raking in millions in campaign cash.
-But as he tries to unseat Georgia’s incumbent governor, fellow Republican Brian Kemp , Perdue is struggling to attract donors.
+ATLANTA (AP) — During his two Senate campaigns, Republican had little trouble raking in millions in campaign cash.
+But as he tries to unseat Georgia’s incumbent governor, fellow Republican , Perdue is struggling to attract donors.

 Perdue’s top 30 individual contributors pumped in nearly $450,000 to his Senate campaigns in 2014 and 2020, according to campaign finance disclosures.
 But that same group and their immediate family members have steered just $26,200 to his current run for governor.
 Kemp, meanwhile, has raised $81,450 from these previous Perdue backers.

-Perdue’s difficulty winning back previous donors suggests a broader challenge for him ahead of Georgia’s May 24 primary, which is being closely watched for signals about the direction of the national Republican Party .
-Despite the backing of former President Donald Trump , Perdue is well behind Kemp in what is certain to be an expensive race, an Associated Press review of federal and state campaign finance records shows.
+Purdue’s difficulty winning back previous donors suggests a broader challenge for him ahead of Georgia’s May 24 primary, which is being closely watched for signals about the direction of .
+Despite the backing of former , Purdue is well behind Kemp in what is certain to be an expensive race, an Associated Press review of federal and state campaign finance records shows.

 Perdue raised just $1.1 million from the launch of his campaign in December through the end of January, an opening stretch when candidates typically try to post their most impressive numbers, and he had less than $1 million in cash on hand.

 Kemp took in $7.4 million by January 31 and had $12.7 million on hand.
-The governor, defending himself against fierce criticism from Trump for being disloyal about the former president’s false claims of election fraud in Georgia , has pledged to unleash that cash advantage, spending $4.2 million on television ads alone.
+The governor, defending himself against fierce criticism from Trump for being disloyal about the former president’s , has pledged to unleash that cash advantage with plans that include spending $4.2 million on television ads alone.

 “The kind thing to say is maybe the fundraising has not been where he expected,” said Alec Poitevint, a former chairman of the Georgia Republican Party who is supporting Kemp.

-Perdue is turning to Trump for help, scheduling a Wednesday appearance with the former president at his Mar-a-Lago resort, where contributors will have to give $3,000 to attend.
+Perdue is turning to Trump for help on Wednesday, appearing with the former president at his Mar-a-Lago resort, where contributors will have to give $3,000 to attend.
 A picture with Trump means spending $24,200.

-That’s ahead of a campaign-style Trump rally in northeast Georgia this month that will feature Perdue and former football player Herschel Walker , the lead Republican vying for one of the state’s U.S. Senate seats.
+That’s ahead of a campaign-style rally Trump plans to hold later this month in northeast Georgia that will feature Perdue and former football player , the lead Republican vying for one of the state’s U.S. Senate seats.

 Perdue’s campaign acknowledges it is behind in the money race and is relying instead on energy from the GOP’s most loyal voters.